Upper Kedron - Ferny Grove

 Upper Kedron - Ferny Grove lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Upper Kedron - Ferny Grove's population is around 12,708 as of Aug 2025.
-This reflects an increase of 1,027 people since the 2021 Census, which reported a population of 11,681 people.
-The change is inferred from the estimated resident population of 12,642 from the ABS as of June 2024 and an additional 213 validated new addresses since the Census date.
-This level of population equates to a density ratio of 962 persons per square kilometer.
-Upper Kedron - Ferny Grove's 8.8% growth since the 2021 census exceeded the SA3 area (8.0%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 40.8% of overall population gains during recent periods.
+Upper Kedron - Ferny Grove's population was around 12,708 as of November 2025.
+This figure represents an increase of 1,027 people since the 2021 Census, which recorded a population of 11,681.
+The growth is inferred from ABS data showing an estimated resident population of 12,642 in June 2024 and 213 validated new addresses post-Census.
+This results in a population density ratio of 962 persons per square kilometer, comparable to averages seen across similar locations assessed by AreaSearch.
+The area's growth rate of 8.8% since the 2021 Census exceeded both its SA3 and SA4 regions, indicating it as a growth leader.
+Overseas migration contributed approximately 40.8% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected.
-The area is expected to grow by 1,824 persons to 2041 based on the latest population numbers, recording a gain of 13.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts.
+Future demographic trends suggest a population increase just below the national median statistical areas' average, with the area expected to grow by 1,824 persons to reach 2041, recording a total gain of 13.8% over the 17-year period.

 Frequently Asked Questions - Population